JudithVerstegen/PLUC_Mozambique/README.md

 Note that output will be overwritten when the model is run again, so make sure to copy all output somewhere else when it is needed again.

+*Update July 2017*

+Since July 2017, the model can create movies (mp4 files) as output.
+The first movie is land use change for a single Monte Carlo sample and matches Figure 2 in the article (http://www.sciencedirect.com/science/article/pii/S0198971511000883#f0010).
+The second movie is the availability of land for eucalyptus and matches Figure 5 in the article (http://www.sciencedirect.com/science/article/pii/S0198971511000883#f0025).
+This one is only created when the model is run stochastically, i.e. with more than one Monte Carlo sample.
+For this to work you need to install ffmpeg and the matplotlib python library.